OVAL-Community/OVAL/guidelines/proposal-process/objections.rst

      - Add a comment to the Objection Issue indicating that it was not accepted
      - Close the Objection Issue

-Add detail for supervisor actions: if accepted, if rejected

 FAQs
 ----